Managing passwords is a pain, isn’t it?

 - User-friendly interface and easy to follow instructions.

 Potential drawbacks: There is no access to direct customer support.

-Cost: Alongside the free plan, the premium plan costs $3 per month and the family plan costs $4 per month.
+Cost: Alongside the free plan (with a limited device access), the premium plan costs $3 per month and the family plan costs $4 per month.

 The best LastPass alternatives for easy password management

 Below, you’ll find a breakdown of the benefits of using LastPass and the best LastPass alternatives.

 AppSumo Deal: NordPass

 Store your passwords, credit card details, secure notes, and personal information — and access them at any device at any time.